2019/20 Season - “Are We There Yet?”

 Au-delà du visuel or Beyond Sight is a creation project exploring how to create and communicate an artistic experience that does not involve sight.
 This play creates a space of encounter in which every individual is at the same level with or without visual limitations.

-• To Stand Again, Verbatim play by Jim Forsyth, directed by Liz Valdez.
+• To Stand Again, Verbatim play by Jim Forsythe, directed by Liz Valdez.

 Based on interviews of Syrian refugees, To Stand Again aims to bring both the challenge and the hope of these new Canadians.

-2nd Link – Play and Playwright development and Readings
+2nd Link – Fireworks Play and Playwright development and Readings

 • A focused play development program for culturally diverse and indigenous playwrights